Curtains for Closet Doors: Ideas & Tips

 Order custom curtains and drapes from Spiffy Spools online in any size.
 Pick from over 3,000 fabrics and patterns!

-You’ll likely open and close your curtain closet door frequently, so you should choose hardware that’s durable and easy to maneuver.
-A tension rod would not be a great selection for this project, as constant use can make the rod’s tension dissipate quickly.
+- You can also mount the hardware on the frame, much like a tension rod.
+However, a tension rod would not be a great selection for this project, as constant use can make the rod’s tension dissipate quickly.
 Plus, tugging too hard can cause it to fall.
 The curtain’s stacking room will be within the frame, and it takes nothing away from the room’s available space.

 - The most commonly practiced solution is to mount the hardware outside on the frame or above it.
 You can extend the pole/track to a few inches beyond the trim so that the curtains can stack on the sides when opened, exposing the entire closet.
 The accessibility of the drape is also much better but it takes away some space from the room.

 - Another option is to ceiling mount the hardware above the closet.
 It has the same advantages and disadvantages as of outside mounting the pole/track.
 It’s a good solution when you want to place the curtain hardware outside the closet but the ornate molding or casing of the frame comes in the way.